 Air Leakage (AL) – The air leakage is expressed in cubic feet and represents the amount of air passing through the window area.
 It means that with a low AL, less air will pass through the cracks.

 Condensation Resistance (CR) – CR represents how well as particular window will resist the formation of condensation on its surface.
 The higher the number, the better.

 Like we’ve mentioned in the beginning, energy efficient windows will play a significant role in mitigating unwanted heat loss in winter and will keep your home cooler in summer.
 It also means that there will be less strain on your HVAC system, increasing their lifespan.
 These windows will also allow you to take full advantage of daylight, without having to turn on the light prematurely.

 They will also increase the comfort of your home.
 In winter, for instance, the traditional glass surface cools significantly, creating uncomfortable drafts around the room.
 It will no longer be the case with energy efficient windows.
 It’s also good to take into account the condensation level.
 As the interior surface of these windows is much higher than other windows, condensation is substantially reduced or even eliminated.

 They can also reduce the amount of UV radiation that comes into the home, thus increasing the life of your fabrics and furnishings.
 Last but not least, these windows will also decrease the amount of noise coming from the outside, making your home even more comfortable, in the process.

 1-800-HANSONS will be at your service with any window replacement work that you may need.
-We provide single or double hung, casement, slider, bay, bow, picture or garden windows in a variety of shapes, sizes, colors, glass, vents, etc. If you live in Ann Arbor, Ypsilanti, Canton, and Novi, contact us today for a FREE estimate.
+We provide single or double hung, casement, slider, bay, bow, picture or garden windows in a variety of shapes, sizes, colors, glass, vents, etc. Contact us today for a FREE estimate.